safesoftware/FMETraining/ServerAuthoring2SelfServe1/Exercise3.md

 <br>**1) Open Workspace**
 <br>Open the workspace from exercise 2, or the begin workspace listed above.
-You can see that it consists of a Reader, a Writer, and two transformers, plus some published parameters.
+You can see that it consists of a reader, a writer, and two transformers, plus some published parameters.

 In this step we'll give the end-user control over format and coordinate system.